 I've been slowly processing the open-window aerial photography tour photos of the Purcell Mountains.
 These were hand-held on a Nikon D800E (no stabilization), shot at ISO 1600 (moderate noise), 1/2000 second shutter speed.
 Almost all of them are quite sharp.
 1/2000 seems to be my workhorse shutter speed for handheld aerials.
 Most were underexposed by 1-2 stops, which was fixed in post-processing.
 These settings were a trade-off between sharpness (shutter speed), noise (ISO), and exposure.
 I preferred to underexpose while getting a sharp photo with manageable noise.

 I started to use Capture One Pro for its superior noise reduction, color, and sharpening.
 More about that in a subsequent post.

 Here are some of the latest processed photos.
 Great flight.
-See more in our Purcell Mountains - British Columbia Gallery.
+See more in our BC-Purcell Mountains gallery.